-Interesting to see Valve making a departure from the partnering HTC.
+It's interesting to see Valve making a departure from the partnering HTC.
 We wonder if this is down to the fact that HTC has been pushing more and more towards the business market with the recent updates to the HTC Vive Pro and other headsets.
-Perhaps the Valve Index is going to be much more consumer-focussed.
-Only time will tell.
+It seems that the Valve Index is going to be much more consumer-focused.